W-David-Porter/acim/src/workbook/part-i/13-a-meaningless-world-engenders-fear/index.md

 #::: details Expanded

 Recognition of meaninglessness arouses intense anxiety in all the separated ones.
-²It [recognition of meaninglessness] represents a situation in which God and the ego ‘challenge’ each other as to whose meaning is to be written in the empty space that meaninglessness provides.
+²It [recognition of meaninglessness] represents a situation in which God and the ego “challenge’ each other as to whose meaning is to be written in the empty space that meaninglessness provides.
 ³The ego rushes in frantically to establish its [the-ego’s] own ideas there [in the empty space], fearful that the void may otherwise be used to demonstrate its [the ego’s] own impotence and unreality.
 ⁴And on this [the void demonstrating the ego’s impotence and unreality] alone it [the ego] is correct.

 #::: details Substituted

 Recognition of meaninglessness arouses intense anxiety in all the separated ones.
-²Recognition of meaninglessness represents a situation in which God and the ego ‘challenge’ each other as to whose meaning is to be written in the empty space that meaninglessness provides.
+²Recognition of meaninglessness represents a situation in which God and the ego “challenge’ each other as to whose meaning is to be written in the empty space that meaninglessness provides.
 ³The ego rushes in frantically to establish the ego’s own ideas in the empty space, fearful that the void may otherwise be used to demonstrate the ego’s own impotence and unreality.
 ⁴And on the void demonstrating the ego’s impotence and unreality, alone, the ego is correct.